jewdev/NotABot/README.md

 + Added new (useless) command! `notice` the bot will hug you.
 + Added new setting to `settings.json`!
 Setting: `OwnerID` has been created for some future commands.
 + Added new moderation command! `softban` kicks a user and removes his messages.
++ Added new owner commands! `botname and botavatar` Changed the avatar and the name of the bot
++ Added new command for me! `todo` Shows my to do list.
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.